Centre for Innovative and Sustainable Finance

 In addition, our members have forged links with research centres across the University — including the Portsmouth Institute of Criminal Justice Studies, the Centre for Blue Governance, the Centre for Operational Research and Logistics, School of Computing, and the School of Education and Sociology.

-The work of the CISF focuses on the following topics
+Our CISF work focuses on the following topics

 Sustainable Finance and Banking